for-geeks/geek-car/README.md

 ```

 ## Realsense Configure

-update serial num in file `modules/sensors/conf/sensors.conf` with field serial_number.
+Auto get default realsense device, auto update serial number in file `modules/sensors/conf/sensors.conf` with field serial_number.The flags field is `FLAGS_serial_number`, you can get it if you want use.

-how to get this serial_numer? use command `rs-enumerate-devices` provided by Intel.You will get something like :
+how to get this serial_number? use command `rs-enumerate-devices` provided by Intel.You will get something like :

 ```bash
 geek-car@geekcar-desktop:~/geek_lite$ rs-enumerate-devices